 If your period is late, it could be due to stress, over-exercise, hormonal imbalances, or weight gain or loss.

 “Excessive weight gain or loss affects the hormonal axis from your brain that regulates the female hormones in your body.
 This leads to imbalances that can affect your menstrual cycle.”

 She adds that while stress and hormonal imbalances are common causes, it’s important that you see a doctor to rule out causes such as PCOS (Polycystic ovary syndrome).
 Women affected by PCOS have bodies that produce higher amounts of male hormones, which results in the irregular, or lack of, menstruation.

 What to do if your period is consistently late

 Go to a doctor if your period is regularly late—they’ll not only take note of a detailed history of your menstrual patterns and general lifestyle, but also conduct a physical examination on your abdomen and vaginal area to look for clues of the delay.

 They’ll also look for signs such as excessive hair growth, acne or obesity and may order a hormonal blood test, which will ascertain if you have any hormonal abnormalities, or an ultrasound, which can detect other types of abnormalities.

 If necessary, they’ll send you for further tests to determine the causes of your delayed period.

 And don’t reach for supplements such as evening primrose oil just yet.
-There’s no guarantee that these supplements will regulate your cycle.

 “There is no medical evidence that evening primrose oil can directly regulate or help a delayed period.
 The main medications used to help are hormonal medications such as birth control pills,” says Dr Chia.